Medical Properties Trust (NYSE:MPW) Issues FY 2021 Earnings Guidance

 Medical Properties Trust (NYSE:MPW) issued an update on its FY 2021 earnings guidance on Thursday morning.
 The company provided EPS guidance of 1.720-1.760 for the period.
 The company issued revenue guidance of -.Medical Properties Trust also updated its FY 2021 guidance to 1.720-1.760 EPS.

-Medical Properties Trust (NYSE:MPW) last released its quarterly earnings data on Thursday, April 29th.
+Medical Properties Trust (NYSE:MPW) last issued its quarterly earnings data on Thursday, April 29th.
 The real estate investment trust reported $0.28 earnings per share (EPS) for the quarter, missing the Zacks’ consensus estimate of $0.42 by ($0.14).
-The company had revenue of $362.77 million for the quarter, compared to the consensus estimate of $347.16 million.
+The business had revenue of $362.77 million during the quarter, compared to the consensus estimate of $347.16 million.
 Medical Properties Trust had a return on equity of 6.60% and a net margin of 38.50%.
-Medical Properties Trust’s revenue for the quarter was up 23.3% compared to the same quarter last year.
-During the same period last year, the company earned $0.37 EPS.
-As a group, sell-side analysts predict that Medical Properties Trust will post 1.57 EPS for the current year.
+The company’s revenue for the quarter was up 23.3% on a year-over-year basis.
+During the same quarter in the prior year, the company posted $0.37 earnings per share.
+On average, sell-side analysts predict that Medical Properties Trust will post 1.57 EPS for the current fiscal year.

 Medical Properties Trust, Inc is a self-advised real estate investment trust, which engages in the investment, acquisition, and development of net-leased healthcare facilities.
 Its property portfolio includes rehabilitation hospitals; long-term acute care hospitals; ambulatory surgery centers; hospitals for women and children; regional and community hospitals; medical office buildings; and other single-discipline facilities.